Extreme Spin Squeezing via Optimized One-Axis Twisting and Rotations: Generating Extreme Spin Squeezing

 where $Q_k = \chi \, \Delta t$ is the shearing strength of $k$'th OAT pulse and $\mu_k=\Omega \Delta t$ is the rotation angle produced by the $k$'th $S_x$ pulse, $\Delta t$ is the pulse duration.
 We use SciPy's minimization routine~\cite{VirtanenNM2020} with the L-BFGS-B method~\cite{ZhuATMS97,ByrdSJSC1995} to iteratively find the parameters $(Q_k, \mu_k)$ that minimize $\epsilon$.

 In Fig.~\ref{fig:sequence}~(b), we show the achieved error $\epsilon$ as a function of the number of atoms $N$ for different values of the contrast $\Avg{\Op{S}_x}/S = 0.5$ and $\Avg{\Op{S}_x}/S = 0.9$, using a sequence of four and six pulses, respectively.
 Unsurprisingly, higher contrast allows for higher fidelities.
 This is because the extreme spin-squeezed state is closer to the initial state.
-The fidelity also improves by increasing the number of pulses.
+At the same time, the scaling of the error, respectively the loss of metrological gain due to infidelity, is nearly flat with respect to the number of atoms.
+Moreover, the fidelity also improves by increasing the number of pulses.
 Remarkably, we find that when generating the extreme spin-squeezed state with $\Avg{\Op{S}_x} = 0.9 S$ with four pulses, the optimization error introduces a metrological loss of less than $0.05$~dB compared to the result in Fig.~\ref{fig:scaling}~(b).
 The loss of precision due to the optimization error is higher for $\Avg{\Op{S}_x} = 0.5 S$ (between 3 and 6~dB).
 Note that the four-pulse sequence ($n = 4$) is the first non-trivial case, since the two-pulse sequence is equivalent to the OAT scheme, where the noise reduction scales proportionally to $N^{-2/3}$~\cite{kitagawa1993squeezed}.